MontiCore/siunits/src/main/grammars/de/monticore/SIUnits.md

 ((TODO: This is still in discussion:
     are those available in the Tool (on the AST) or at runtime?))

+Two functions should be available in a DSL to work on unit literals and variables with units:
+`baseunit(..)` takes a variable or constant and returns the value of the expression after converting it to base units, e.g. `baseunit(5km)` returns `5000`.
+`unit(..)` returns the value of the expression, e.g. `unit(5km)` returns `5`.
+In case of a sum expression where several scales are used, a conversion to the smallest scale is undertaken, e.g. `unit(5cm+10dm+2mm)` returns `1052` as milli is the smallest scale.
+The concrete name and syntax can be adapted when building new DSLs.

 | Beschreibung | DSL-Syntax | funktionale Syntax | Java-Syntax | Returnwert |
 | ------ | ------ | ------ |------| ------|